iurii-m/MorDeephy/README.md

 # Submistting and contributing
 ### How to submit your results
 #### TODO

-If you are not confident with git, suggest to have separate projects for development and for making submissions.
+*If you are not confident with git, suggest to have separate projects for development and for making submissions and perform manualfile copying.*

 ### Submitting protocols and data
 If you have data related to face morphing, consider extending the functionality of this repo.
-Uf you propose to use some custom protocol, you can generate them and PR to the repo [Protocols_generation](./face_morphing_benchmark)
+If you propose to use some custom protocol, you can generate them and PR to the repo [Protocols_generation](./face_morphing_benchmark)
 Please separate those PRs from PRs for results submission

 ## Results comparison